Our pancreatic cancer research

 ‘Using our intravital imaging technology, we can now show that dasatinib in fact rezips tumour cells back together, thereby keeping pancreatic tumours in place and reducing cancer spread.
 Our technology has allowed us to identify an early event, prior to invasion and metastasis, that can be treated with drugs to reduce cancer spread in a pre-clinical model of pancreatic cancer.’

-‘Through the (Australian Pancreatic Cancer Genome Initiative) APGI samples we have found that a proportion of patient tumours have a Src family kinase signature, making them ideal candidates to directly examine the capacity of anti-invasive treatment in pancreatic cancer,’ Dr Timpson added.
+‘Through the (Australian Pancreatic Cancer Genome Initiative) APGI samples we have found that a proportion of patient tumours have a Src family kinase signature, making them ideal candidates to directly examine the capacity of anti-invasive treatment in pancreatic cancer,’ A/Prof Timpson added.